NilFoundation/dbms-python/docs/graph.rst

     # Get the API wrapper for graph "school".
     school = db.graph('school')

-    # Create a new vertex collection named "lectures" if it does not exist.
+    # Create a new vertex relation named "lectures" if it does not exist.
-    # This returns an API wrapper for "lectures" vertex collection.
+    # This returns an API wrapper for "lectures" vertex relation.
-    if school.has_vertex_collection('lectures'):
+    if school.has_vertex_relation('lectures'):
-        school.vertex_collection('lectures')
+        school.vertex_relation('lectures')
     else:
-        school.create_vertex_collection('lectures')
+        school.create_vertex_relation('lectures')

     # The "_id" field is required instead of "_key" field (except for insert).
     school.insert_vertex('lectures', {'_key': 'CSC101'})